Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

 Consider another two states $s_1\in R$ and $s_2\notin R$.
 We can say that the accessibility from $s_0$ to $s_1$ is high, and it is easy to explore $s_1$ from $s_0$.
 In contrast, the accessibility from $s_0$ to $s_2$ is low, and it is difficult to explore $s_2$ from $s_0$.

 Mathematically, we define the accessibility from $s_i\in S$ to $s_j \in S$ as

-In practice, it is difficult to get the minimal time cost $t(s_i,s_j)$, and we approximate it by the response time of direct PD control that changes the joint positions from $s_i$ to those of $s_j$.
-The response time is infinity if the final state is not $s_j$.
+In practice, it is difficult to get the minimal time cost $t(s_i,s_j)$, and we approximate it with PD tracking (see \ref{subsec:accValue}).
+The range of accessibility is $\left[0,1\right]$.
+If the accessibility is zero, $s_j$ is unreachable from $s_i$.
+If the accessibility is one, $s_i = s_j$.